Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

             - play with it with different types
             - char, short, int, long, longlong
             - uint8_t, int8_t, float, double
-        - TODO input functions which are useful during UART project in the UART ws!
 - Interrupts
     - what is it
     - why do we use it (vs. polling)